+Punctuation can add a lot of nuance to a sentence.
 You’re familiar with the basics — periods, commas, exclamation points, question marks, and maybe you’re even the type who throws in the odd semicolon or em dash.
-If semicolons sound adventurous, then have we got a treat for you.
+If semicolons sound adventurous, then we've got a treat for you.
 We can almost guarantee you’ve never seen these wild punctuation marks in your favorite novels.

-Some of these punctuation marks you can find in the “Special Characters” section of your word processor, but others have fallen out of existence.
+While you can find some of these punctuation marks in the “Special Characters” section of your word processor, others have fallen out of existence.
 Maybe there’s a chance you can bring them back‽

 Rhetorical Question Mark